Lucas300905/LucasOS/FAQ/README.md

 Q: Does this Rom have TWRP?
 Is there TWRP for kernel  .198?
 You made the TWRP?
 Can I use it on other roms?

-A: Yes, this rom has TWRP and can totally read storage and work fine.
+A: Yes, this rom have TWRP and can totally read storage and work fine.

 Yes there is a TWRP version that is compatible with kernel .198.